5 ways to pay off your student loans faster

 Get clear on what you owe

-Before you can start strategizing, take the time to understand exactly how much you owe.
+The first step is to understand exactly how much you owe.
 Make a list of all of your debts by creditor, plus the outstanding balance, interest rate, and monthly payment dates.
 This list should include your student loans plus any other debts you have like a credit card balance or a car loan.
-Having a full view of your financial obligations will help you prioritize and figure out the best payment strategy.
-A general rule of thumb is to either pay off your highest interest debt or focus on the smallest outstanding balances (the “snowball method”) first.
+Having a full view of your financial obligations will help you prioritize and figure out the best payment strategy. is to either pay off your highest interest debt or focus on the smallest outstanding balances (the “snowball method”) first.

 Paying more than the minimum required could help reduce the interest you pay over the life of the loan, and you’ll get out of debt faster because this equates to more payments each year.
 Review your budget to assess how much you can afford to pay each month, a number that may change throughout the year.
 One easy way to make additional payments is to set up automatic transfers regularly, such as when you receive a paycheck.